 Amsterdam attracts a crowd year round as it’s a great city for celebratory events such as birthdays.

 I recommend you create a 3 day Amsterdam itinerary in the summer months.
-You’ll encounter more solo travelers which is a nice opportunity to make friends and join tours.
+You’ll encounter more travelers which is a nice opportunity to make friends and join tours.

 Things To Do in Amsterdam On Your Own